-&lt;sup>72 You can access the Texas Medical Board's searchable database of licensed physicians at http://req.tmb.state.tx.us/OnLineVerif/Phys\SearchVerif.asp.
+72 You can access the Texas Medical Board's searchable database of licensed physicians at http://reg.tmb.state.tx.us/OnLineVerif/Phys_SearchVerif.asp.

 • Use the following chart to determine how to record attendance information for students with a recurring condition.